How Long Can You Go Without Showering?

 5. Dermatitis neglecta

-Without cleaning your skin, you get a buildup of oils, sweat, dead skin, keratin and other substances.
+Without cleaning your skin, you get a buildup of oils, sweat, dead skin, keratin, and other substances.
 You may observe brown scaly patches of what’s known as dermatitis neglecta (from negligence).
-By the time you get to this level, your body would be really dirty.
+When you get to this level, your body will be really dirty.
 This can even lead to skin breakouts.

 6. Greasy hair

 Your hair will also accumulate sebum (the oil that gives your skin and hair a shine).
 With time, it becomes too much and traps dirt.
-You will develop breakouts in a few days depending on how much sebum your scalp produces.
+Depending on how much sebum your scalp produces, you will develop breakouts in a few days.
 You will also get an itchy scalp.

 7. Unpleasant groin

 If you plan on going without a shower for long, at least wash the groin area to keep it clean.
-If not, you will get a condition called intertrigo which is a combination of a yeast infection and inflammation.
-It starts off as an itch in a red color then advances to a painful and burning sensation.
+If not, you will get a condition called intertrigo, which combines yeast infection and inflammation.
+It starts off as an itch in a red color, then advances to a painful and burning sensation.

 8. Fungus on the toes

-Scum will build up in between your toes leading to the development of fungus.
-As you put on cloths passing your toes through your underwear and pants, the infection is likely to spread to your pelvic region and the groin area.
+Scum will build up between your toes, leading to fungus development.
+As you put on clothes passing your toes through your underwear and pants, the infection will likely spread to your pelvic and groin areas.

 9. Long recovery time

-After a long period without a shower, it may take a while before you can get back to normal (if you resume the normal shower routine).
+After a long period without a shower, it may take a while before you can return to normal (if you resume the normal shower routine).
 In most cases, it can take a week or more.

 10. Smelly home

 When you don’t take a shower every few days, your shower’s P-trap will dry up and allow sewer gases to enter the home.
-You will thus likely have a smelly home both from your body and sewer.
+Thus, you will likely have a smelly home from your body and sewer.

-You thus have enough reasons to take a shower often enough.
-However, you don’t need to take a shower every day to avoid these effects.
+You have enough reasons to take a shower often enough.
+However, you don’t need to shower daily to avoid these effects.

 What determines your showering frequency?